Suboxone: The Side Effects and Symptoms One Should Not Miss

 What are the Long-term Side Effects of Suboxone?

 Being an opioid itself, Suboxone can also become habit-forming after long term use.
-In fact, you may also experience some of the side effects even after discontinuing the therapy.
+In fact, one may also experience some of the side effects even after discontinuing the therapy.
 The long term side effects of Suboxone include:

 - Abdominal problems like constipation, nausea, and vomiting